xfiveco/generator-chisel/README.md

 2. `lint` runs EsLint
 3. `scripts-build` runs Browserify bundler and creates `bundle.js` revision by appending content hash to the filename.
 Then it updates existing `rev-manifest.json` with the original and revisioned filename.
 4. Finally, `templates-build` reads the newly created `rev-manifest.json` and builds HTML files from Twig templates, while linking revisioned files using the `revisionedPath` function.

+### Automated JS code formatting with Prettier

+Prettier comes preinstalled with Chisel however it's synced with Eslint **only if ES6 with Babel has been selected**.
+It's one of the reasons why choosing ES6 will result in the best coding experience.
+One of the easiest ways to use Prettier is to install a plugin for your favourite editor.
+See "Editor Integration" section on [Prettier's homepage](https://prettier.io).

 ### Caveats